 Eating

-Dinner at Mi Cocina is steps from your room.
-Candlelight, jazz tones tripping across murmuring water, palms throwing dramatic shadows across the courtyard walls - the space oozes romance.
+Lunch and dinner at Mi Cocina are a real treat.
+The space oozes romance, with candlelight, jazz tones tripping across murmuring water, and palms throwing dramatic shadows across the courtyard walls.
 The innovative menu of Euro-Mexican seasonal specialties always includes the freshest market ingredients - maybe grilled lobster with cilantro pesto or fresh clams steamed with scallops and white wine - and the international wine list has some fine Mexican wines.
 We couldn’t resist the pork tenderloin glazed with Jerez and accompanied by Dauphinois potatoes.
 Make sure you save room for the decadent key lime pie on offer afterwards.

 Features include: